 Wondering Why Your Application Didn't Work Out?

 We start from the very first point, that is the fit analysis.
 Is the applicant profile in line with the B school criteria?
 The best benchmark for this would be the class profile at the business school.
-If you ARE the average student at the B School in question then the next step would be to see how well your application communicates this.
+If you are the average student at the B School in question then the next step would be to see how well your application communicates this.
 An adept MBA admission consultant can be approached here to evaluate this aspect.

-So far it is clear that given the test scores one attains being within the school's range of acceptable scores every application will get the same attention by the MBA Admissions Team, it is equally important that the profile presentation is honest and worthy of the leadership potential the school seeks.
-Did you at all build an application strategy?
-Were you too late to work on your essays till the time you decided you wanted to apply to B Schools?
-How many attempts have you had at the GMAT?
-Does your profile have big names but lacks the depth required?
+So far it is clear that given the test scores one attains being within the school's range of acceptable scores every application will get the same attention by the MBA admissions team, it is equally important that the profile presentation is honest and worthy of the leadership potential the school seeks.
+Read more about the ISB eligibility criteria, evaluated life after ISB, the value that you seek from ISB MBA, and how to get admission in ISB?

 The next important question is the round of application and the stage of rejection.
 The application round in which you apply circumvents the number of seats available in the pool and heightens the competition level.
 If you have been rejected without an interview it means that you go back to the previous few paragraphs and take a look at the basics.

 However, if you have been rejected after an interview it means that the you visible on paper and the you the met in person did not match.
 Let's work together on your reapplication strategy.
 We believe in your success and the journey starts here.